klm127/klm127.github.io/_posts/2021-02-03-d3-map-census-data.md

 - Takes any object as a model
 - No built in styling of any kind but sets the class names for CSS hooks.

-I intend to reuse this class a lot for future data visualizations.
-Or, at least, for deciding on interesting data visualizations.
+I intend to reuse this class for future data visualizations, unless I find something that already does this better in [observable](https://github.com/observablehq){:target="_blank"}.

 # Building USCensusMap.js

 FreeCodeCamp's [Chloropleth Project](https://www.freecodecamp.org/learn/data-visualization/data-visualization-projects/visualize-data-with-a-choropleth-map){:target="_blank"} has you use a provided TopoJson file, which requires an external dependency.
 I wanted to use the raw GeoJson files, because that is how map data is publicly available.
 Plus, d3 has a ton of [useful functions](https://github.com/d3/d3/blob/master/API.md#projections){:target="_blank"} for working with GeoJson files, like projections.
 I used the most obvious and familiar projection, [d3.geoAlbersUSA](https://github.com/d3/d3-geo/blob/v2.0.0/README.md#geoAlbersUsa){:target="_blank"} for this.

 There's a lot I could say about USCensusMap, but rather than wax poetical, I'm just going to provide a list of facts:
-- A class
 - Takes GeoJson data to be mapped and Census data to be rendered in color.
-- Uses [d3 sequential multi-hue interpolators](https://github.com/d3/d3/blob/master/API.md#user-content-sequential-multi-hue), though I might be changing that in the near future; a simpler two color range mapping might be easier for the viewer to understand.
+- Uses [d3 sequential multi-hue interpolators](https://github.com/d3/d3/blob/master/API.md#user-content-sequential-multi-hue), though I might be changing that in the near future; a simpler two color range mapping may be easier for the viewer to instantly understand.
-- Takes an instance of KeyMapper.js as a parameter, and needs it to figure out what property to map!
+- Takes an instance of KeyMapper.js as a parameter, and uses it to figure out what property it should map.
 - Has two separate render functions for performance - one for rendering the map, one for rendering the data.
     - The map rendering only happens once, unless it's set to auto-resize mode.
 Then it happens whenever the window size changes.
     - The data mapping happens whenever the user-selected property in KeyMapper.js changes.
 USCensusMap.js attaches a listener to KeyMapper.
 - Re-scales the color scheme each time a data render happens, and displays the extrema of the data.
 - Uses no styling but can be styled with CSS Hooks.

 The biggest frustration building the map portion happened near the end.
 I had everything working almost perfectly, but when displaying total population, most states were showing nearly black.
 It wasn't until I checked through all the [projections](https://github.com/d3/d3-geo/blob/v2.0.0/README.md#geoAlbers){:target="_blank"}, [color interpolator](https://github.com/d3/d3/blob/master/API.md#user-content-sequential-multi-hue){:target="_blank"}, [scales](https://github.com/d3/d3-scale/blob/v3.2.2/README.md#scaleSequential){:target="_blank"}, [path rendering](https://github.com/d3/d3-geo/blob/v2.0.0/README.md#paths){:target="_blank"}, and [joins](https://github.com/d3/d3-selection/blob/v2.0.0/README.md#selection_enter){:target="_blank"} - and broke the code a few times - that I realized `USCensusMap.js` was working perfectly... but _I was including the U.S. totals in the dataset_.
-That wasn't as obvious for percentage-style metrics, but was glaringly apparent for totals.
+That wasn't obvious for percentage-style metrics, but was glaringly apparent for totals.

-Basically, the maximum for my [domains](https://github.com/d3/d3-scale/blob/v3.2.2/README.md#continuous_domain){:target="_blank"}, used by my [scales](https://github.com/d3/d3-scale/tree/v3.2.2){:target="_blank"} were being set to the sum total of the entire country, making every single state appear to be near the minimum value by comparison!
+Basically, the maximums for my [domains](https://github.com/d3/d3-scale/blob/v3.2.2/README.md#continuous_domain){:target="_blank"}, used by my [scales](https://github.com/d3/d3-scale/tree/v3.2.2){:target="_blank"} were being set to the sum total of the entire country, making every single state appear to be near the minimum value by comparison.

 I'm a little embarrassed at how long it took me to figure out what was going on.
-I was actually halfway through writing the div that shows the minimum and maximum points of data when I figured it out.
+I was halfway through writing the div that shows the minimum and maximum points of data when I finally figured it out.

-There's no particular part of this code that I feel the need to show off, though I really like some of its functionality.
-For example, it can be given multiple event names to trigger the tooltip appearance and hiding, which by default are "[mouseenter](https://developer.mozilla.org/en-US/docs/Web/API/Element/mouseenter_event){:target="_blank"} [touchstart](https://developer.mozilla.org/en-us/docs/Web/Events/touchstart){:target="_blank"}", so it works decently well on mobile.
-All USCensusMap.js does is pass those event types to d3 when it calls [_selection_.on](https://github.com/d3/d3-selection/blob/v2.0.0/README.md#selection_on){:target="_blank"} as it renders.

-This was designed with just the United States in mind and, for now, has the geoAlbers projection built in.
-But that is really the only part strictly dependent on U.S. Data.
-When it's time to create some worldwide visualizations, I'll just make a few changes and re-use this class.

 You can find the code [here](https://github.com/klm127/us-census-chloropleth-viewer-data-selector/blob/master/USCensusMap.js){:target="_blank"}.
-It's somewhat documented in the code, but I'll generate the jsdoc website for it too soon.
+I intend to generate jsdoc from the code when it has been improved somewhat.

 # What I Learned

 - [jsdoc](https://jsdoc.app/){:target="_blank"}

-Very much like Javadoc!
-Glad there seems to be a general conventions for documentation markup.
+Very much like Javadoc.
+I'm glad there are general conventions for all documentation markup.
 Quickly generate html pages from your code, like [I did for census-csv-parser.](https://www.quaffingcode.com/census-csv-parser/doc/index.html){:target="_blank"} There's a number of templates out there.
-I wound up using [minami](https://github.com/Nijikokun/minami){:target="_blank"}
+I wound up using [minami](https://github.com/Nijikokun/minami){:target="_blank"}.

 - [npm](https://www.npmjs.com/){:target="_blank"}

-If you read this far, you probably already know what npm is. census-csv-parser was the first npm module I've [published](https://www.npmjs.com/package/census-csv-parser){:target="_blank"}, And  - **holy cow** I just noticed I have 74 downloads!
-Who the heck has found my package?
-That's awesome!
-Now I feel obligated to get started on version 2.
+If you read this far, you probably already know what npm is. `census-csv-parser` was the first npm module I've [published](https://www.npmjs.com/package/census-csv-parser){:target="_blank"}.
+Somehow it already has over 80 downloads, which means I need to get going on version 2 ASAP.

 - [d3](https://github.com/d3/d3/blob/master/API.md){:target="_blank"}

-I definitely upped my skills with d3 more than I would have just doing the FCC certifications.
-It's an incredible library, though sometimes the documentation is a bit tricky to parse.
-I wish they had different examples.
-I did find a couple of other good posts that helped me, like [this one](https://www.d3indepth.com/geographic/){:target="_blank"} from d3indepeth and
+I definitely improved my familiarity with d3 more than I would have just doing the FCC certifications.
+It's an incredible library, though sometimes the documentation can be tricky to parse.
+Fortunately, a lot has been written about d3.
+A couple of good posts helped me, like [this one](https://www.d3indepth.com/geographic/){:target="_blank"} from d3indepeth and
 [this one](https://bl.ocks.org/mbostock/5562380){:target="_blank"} from Mike Bostock, the creator of d3.

 - [mapshaper](https://mapshaper.org/){:target="_blank"}

-Ok, I haven't fully _learned_ this one yet, but I did use this to reduce the size of my GeoJson a little bit.
-It's a useful tool, so I'm including it here for reference.
-It has an in-browser command line with _all_ kinds of options.
+I haven't fully _learned_ mapshaper yet, but I did use it to reduce the file size of my GeoJson.
+It's a required stop for any serious choroplether.
+It has a powerful command line interface which I only brushed the surface of.
+At the very least, it will considerably shrink the size of your complex GeoJson file by calculating more efficient arcs.
+You can set the compression level with a slider at the top of the browser after drag-dropping your GeoJson right into the window.

 - unit tests are a godsend

 I wrote unit tests as I wrote `census-csv-parser`.
-I had never written unit tests before, mostly because it was a little intimidating and I was getting away with logging stuff on the console.
+I had never written unit tests before, mostly because it was intimidating and I was getting away with logging stuff on the console.
 This was a more complex library, and I was determined to get over my fear of testing.
 In many cases, I wrote the tests before I wrote the function.
-This was absolutely critical to getting the project done in a reasonable time frame.
-I found tons of problems that I would not have discovered otherwise.
-It was especially key for catching me when I would break parts of my code long after originally writing it.
+This was critical to getting the project done in a reasonable time frame.
+I found many problems that I would not have discovered otherwise.
+On several occasions, my thorough unit tests caught be breaking earlier code when implementing new functionalities.

 # Insights from the Visualization